mathigatti/ArtWithAICourse/README.md

 # ArtWithAI

-Course about artificial intelligence applied to the arts.
-Notebooks available in spanish and english.
+Are you interested in art?
+Are you curious about how new technological tools might help in your creative process?
+Then this is the course for you.
+In this class you are going to learn what Artificial Intelligence is and how to get your hands on practical and fun projects quickly.

+## How to use this material?

+You can follow it order or go straight to the Lectures that you find more interesting if you feel confident enough.
+If you are not familiar with Google Colab you might check first the Lecture 0 and some Youtube tutorials.
+In the links you will find all the materials of each class, [ES] stands for spanish and [EN] for english.

 ## Course syllabus

-In the links you will find all the materials of each class, [ES] stands for spanish and [EN] for english.

 - Lecture 0: Python & Colab intro [[EN](https://colab.research.google.com/drive/1zISwRDEe2a0mofnn8t0NGR6j3smggX7a)] [[ES](https://colab.research.google.com/drive/1yQ0Gd_MYuCTqjquUy9KClE3nWIPX64wj)]